Ladysnake/Cardinal-Components-API/README.md

 ## Features\*
 - 🔗 Attach your components to a variety of vanilla classes
-- 🧩 Implement once, plug anywhere - your data will be saved
+- 🧩 Implement once, plug anywhere - your data will be saved automatically
 - 📤 Synchronize data with a single helper interface
 - 👥 Choose how your components are copied when a player respawns
 - 🛠️ Fine-tune everything so that it fits your needs
-- ☄️ All while enjoying the blazing speed of ASM-generated extensions
+- ☄️ And enjoy the blazing speed of ASM-generated extensions

 *\*Non exhaustive, refer to the wiki and javadoc for the full list.*